Resources How to Respond to a PPI Letter

 Before you do anything that could jeopardise your case, read this first.
 Our easy-to-understand guide explains the particulars around PPI letters, what to expect, and what’s involved in mounting a successful defence.

-These third parties could include past and current employers, people who have written you support letters, and any organisations that hold your records, such as law enforcement, medical providers, or educational institutions.
-If INZ identifies something that raises a red flag, they are required by law to issue you a PPI letter.
+These third parties could be past and current employers, individuals who have provided support letters, or organizations holding records such as law enforcement, medical providers, or educational institutions.
+If INZ identifies any potential issues, they are legally required to issue a PPI letter.

 “Whatever you say has to be backed up with good-quality corroborative evidence,” explains immigration lawyer Aaron Martin at NZIL.
 “If it’s not good-quality evidence, there is room for Immigration to make assumptions, which in turn might result in a PPI letter.”